hydrusnetwork/hydrus/docs/running_from_source.md

 ### Have Fun

 If everything boots ok, great!
 Have a play around with the client and make sure file imports work ok and, if you are not macOS, that mpv is all correct.
+Hitting `help->about` will show if the optional libraries are all available and will give you error popups detailing any problems.

-Don't forget to create a new shortcut to your `hydrus_client` or `hydrus_client-user` launch script.
+Don't forget to create a nice shortcut to your `hydrus_client` or `hydrus_client-user` launch script.
 If you can, set a custom icon--there are several `hydrus...` files in `install_dir/static` that are suitable.

 ??? note "System Qt styles"